nhsengland/nhsd-git-secrets-precommit/README.md

 You can customize the git-secrets scanning in several ways:

-## Custom Configuration

-You can customize the git-secrets scanning in several ways:

 ### 1. Add Custom Rules from Your Repository (Recommended)

 The most flexible approach - add a custom rules file to **your own repository** and reference it in your `.pre-commit-config.yaml`: